gilescope/cargo-service-message/README.md

 If you're using Teamcity or Teamcity Cloud then if you type:

-`cargo service-message test` rather than `cargo test` then it should spit out service messages that TeamCity (and others?) will understand and update the UI on the fly.
+`cargo service-message test` rather than `cargo test` then it will emit service messages that TeamCity (and others?) understand and use to update their UI on the fly.

 If you have a command line that doesn't work then please raise an issue.

+## What's supported out of the box:

 These are example commands that seem to work so far:

-## What's supported out of the box:

    * cargo service-message test (test results appear in the TeamCity UI as they happen)
    * cargo service-message bench (stats logged so TeamCity can graph them)